 A Probate caveat is a written notice or warning filed in the Supreme Court Probate Court Registry by a person (the caveator) in respect of a Probate application filed by another party (the applicant).
 While it remains in force, the caveat prevents the applicant from obtaining a Grant of Probate or other such Grant.
 Until such time as the caveat is removed or expires, the Supreme Court cannot issue a Grant and so the deceased’s estate cannot be administered or wound up.

 “Ordinary” Grants (a Grant made in common form) are made on affidavit evidence only and are regarded as non-contentious (that is, there is no dispute between parties) and can be revoked.
 However, where a person has a genuine interest in an estate and there are contentious circumstances, that person (the caveator) may lodge a caveat with the Supreme Court.
 Lodging a caveat potentially takes the matter out of the realm of the Court’s non-contentious probate jurisdiction into its contentious probate jurisdiction.
 The caveator is effectively calling upon the applicant to prove the Will in solemn form (that is, in contentious proceedings where a court hearing takes place).
-If the matter ultimately proceeds to trial, the Court will hear evidence and decide whether a particular Will is the deceased’s last valid Will and testament and, if it decides a particular Will is valid, it will issue a Grant of that Will to the applicant in solemn form, rather than in common form.
+If the matter ultimately proceeds to trial, the Court will hear evidence and decide whether a particular Will is the deceased’s last valid Will and testament and, if it decides a particular Will is valid, it will issue a Grant of Probate of that Will or a Grant of Letters of Administration (with the Will annexed) of that Will to the applicant in solemn form, rather than in common form.

 A practical example as to when a caveat ought to be lodged is where a Will might not have been signed correctly, or it might be missing or damaged or there might be a question as to the Will maker’s testamentary capacity.
-In any case, an appropriate avenue for an individual seeking to challenge the validity of a Will would first be to lodge a caveat to halt the issuing of a Grant in respect of the deceased’s estate.
+In any case, an appropriate avenue for an individual seeking to challenge the validity of a Will would first be to lodge a caveat to halt the issuing of a Grant.

 A Probate caveat is effective for 6 months from the time it is accepted by the Supreme Court for filing.
-Should a caveator need to do so, the caveator may also apply to the Court for an extension of time shortly before expiry of the 6 month time limit.
+Should a caveator need to do so, the caveator may also apply to the Court for an extension of time shortly before the 6 month time limit expires.

 As Master Sanderson noted in The Will of Young:²